BlueBrain/morphology-synthesis/CONTRIBUTING.md

 # Contribution Guide

-We would love for you to contribute to the vascpy project and help make it better than it is today.
+We would love for you to contribute to the morphology-synthesis project and help make it better than it is today.
 As a contributor, here are the guidelines we would like you to follow:

 - [Contribution Guide](#contribution-guide)